Chmele/qradar-client/README.md

 > `q.post_reference_data_map_of_sets({"data": ["data"]})`

 ## Generating .pyi file for intellisense

+> [!IMPORTANT]
-This option may be used for setting up more convenient development environment.
-Final script version should be delivered without API schema.
+> This option may be used for setting up more convenient development environment.
+> Final script version should be delivered without API schema.

 1) Clone the repository into project folder
 2) Run `python3 schema_prefetch.py` having correct parameters in source code